 The cops have their hands full every day dealing with goofy dipshit assholes.
 So please, don’t add to their aggravation.

-Just respect the ladies, respect the cops, respect each other and let’s all drink some beer, enjoy these events and see thousands of tits!
+Just respect the ladies, respect the cops, respect each other and let’s all drink some beer, enjoy these events and have some fun!

 Jobbie Nooner is centered around tiny Gull Island at the mouth of the South Channel in Lake St. Clair.

 Several rings of boats line up in circles around the island.
 The water is shallow enough that you can walk around in it and you can walk on the island, what’s left of it.